msvbhat/find-unused-reserved-ec2-instances/README.md

 ## TODO

-* List the output in a tabular format properly
+* List the output in a tabular format.
-* List the instances which running but not reserved
+* List the instances which are running but not reserved and hence could benefit the discounts of reserved instances by reserving some of those instance types.